Can You Master The Weighted Pass?

-Need a Weighted Ball?
-How about a Weighted Pass?
-Can't help you with the Weighted Ball friend, maybe your doctor can, common now lets keep it professional.
+Sure you can pass the ball from point A to point B but what about the weighted pass?
 This pass can be played from many different positions and ways on the pitch.
-Generally it's played in behind a defender but not always, let me explain.
+Generally it's played in behind a defender but not always.

 A good weighted ball is played into space in front of your teammate making it quite easy for them to run on to it in stride.
 It takes remarkable accuracy and touch to set it up just right for your teammate to receive.
 Hit too hard or too soft it could break up a build up instantly, so weight the ball jussssst right.

 It sounds simple but can be so difficult trying to read the opponent, the space, your teammate and the ball coming your way before you place it just so in the right place at the right time.

 You've got the driven, push and chip pass down now let's see if you can add the weighted pass to your arsenal.
 A proper weighted pass takes the most delicate of touches and complete confidence and competence in both feet.

 A weighted ball can be played with any part of your foot, leg, knee, shoulder or head!
 A great weighted pass has done all the work for your teammate and all they have to do is run onto it to complete their next action in attack.

 Weighted Pass Video

 Top 5 Things To Remember About The Weighted Pass